Governor was joined by industry leaders in Saranac Lake

 The Adirondack Explorer thanks its advertising partners.
 Become one of them.

-Nicole Lauren, CEO of Joint Council for Economic Opportunity , a nonprofit community action agency that serves low-income communities in Essex and Franklin counties, said federal cuts will have drastic impacts on their clients.
+Nicole Lauren, CEO of Joint Council for Economic Opportunity , a nonprofit community action agency that serves low-income communities in Clinton and Franklin counties, said federal cuts will have drastic impacts on their clients.

 She said many people aren’t making enough money to feed themselves, and it’s a growing problem that will get worse as a result of proposed federal policies.